 It can be hard choosing what wall art to create and what material to print it on, so we’ve put together this indispensable guide that will make sure your photos are shown in their best light.

 What material for what photo?

 Some of our wall art materials suit certain photos better than others.
 Here is what we recommend…

-Photo on wood and canvas offer great ambient enrichment and blend into a room’s decor with their rich texture and 3D presence.
-They are also more forgiving of colour issues or slight focus issues.
-So perhaps if you have a photo that is not the best quality, photo on wood or canvas will work for you.
+Canvas offers great ambient enrichment and blends into a room’s decor with its rich texture and 3D presence.
+It’s also more forgiving of colour issues or slight focus issues.
+So perhaps if you have a photo that is not the best quality, canvas will work for you.

 Aluminium, mounted prints and acrylic are perfect to highlight high contrast images, or ones with rich colour variations and intense colours.
 They make details and sharp edges emerge.
 We love using these materials for landscape photos or photos of urban architecture.

 You can choose between, square, landscape or portrait for your wall art so consider the type of photo you’re printing before you choose.

 Square formats are perfect for macro shots or to draw attention to a specific detail.

 For bigger and more artistic wall art we love the landscape format.
 It will make photos of scenery and architecture look truly stunning.

 Taking photos of people is a skill and the best ones deserve to be shown off on your wall.
 Opt for a portrait format to make sure they look their best.